From Pensacola to Tampa in two days.

 We tried to have a little walk and wanted to go to the Pier.
 But even this wasn´t possible, at least, not for free.
 And to be honest, we didn´t want to pay for anything, which doesn´t look very nice.
 Therefore, we hurried to go back to the car and drove on.

-Exactly the opposite of Panama City we found a few miles later when we drove through Mexico Beach.
-A nice and calm town with a very beautiful waterfront.
+Precisely the opposite of Panama City we found a few miles later when we drove through Mexico Beach.
+A sweet and calm town with a gorgeous waterfront.
 The beach and the Gulf of Mexico were possible to watch from out of the car.
 Some sympathetic beach houses alongside the road.
 Before we left, we could witness a beach wedding.
 How romantic is this!

 So here we are, in Apalachicola and what we were going to do?
 Right, eating Oysters.
 Well, I went for eating Oysters.
-Alex had a delicious Crabcake, which she really liked and so far… Quote: “One of the best crabcakes I´ve ever had in my entire life”.
+Alex had a delicious Crabcake, which she really liked and so far!
+Quote: “One of the best crab cakes I´ve ever had in my entire life.”
 Nothing else to add, I would say.
 The same I can say about the Oysters I had.
-We went to the Boss Oyster and had a wonderful view onto the Apalachicola River.
-I ordered an Oyster sampler plate with a dozen of Oysters of varied sizes.
-From small to almost big as my hand is.
+We went to the Boss Oyster and had a beautiful view of the Apalachicola River.
+I ordered an Oyster sampler plate with a dozen Oysters of varied sizes.
+From small to almost as big as my hand is.
 Ok.
-Maybe a little bit extreme, but damn, were they huge…
+Maybe a little bit extreme, but damn, were they huge!

 St. George Island

-After an enjoyable evening with delicious Oysters and a good night beer and live music in one of Apalachicola’s Pubs, we went to St. George Island in the next morning.
-A short pause to start the day with the ocean and hey! a lighthouse!
-Have I mentioned that I love lighthouses?
-If not, yes, I do love them.
+After an enjoyable evening with delicious Oysters and a good night beer and live music in one of Apalachicola’s Pubs, we went to St. George Island the next morning.
+A short pause to start the day with the ocean and hey!
+A lighthouse!
+Have I mentioned that I love beams?
+If not, yes, I do like them.
 It is just a short drive from Apalachicola and when you are around it is worth to stop here and have a look at the beach, put your feet into the ocean and be thankful that you can see and feel all this.

-Next stop was Chrystal River, which is known for a good place to actually swim with manatees.
+Next stop was Crystal River*, which is known for an excellent place to swim with manatees.
 We thought we would see some here definitely but in the end, we were just too tired and it was too late for still “chasing” them.
 Instead, we stop at the Crackers, a restaurant with a pretty view onto the marina and had dinner before we headed to Tampa, finally.
 Grilled Oysters and Zucchini Fries for me.
 The grilled Oysters were the replacement for the raw once because these were out already.
-It was good to give it try but to be honest, I prefer the raw once or in a similar way, which I had the night before in Apalachicola.
+It was good to give it a try but to be honest, I prefer the fresh once or similarly, which I had the night before in Apalachicola.

 Eventually, we made it to Tampa, checked in the hotel and went to bed.